Davidslv/davidslv.github.com/modular-monolith-rails.md

 This page is the honest, current (Rails 8, Zeitwerk-era) guide to doing that.
 It covers what a modular monolith actually is, the three real mechanisms for building one in Rails — **Rails Engines**, **Packwerk**, and plain namespaced modules — and a fair, side-by-side comparison so you can pick.
 It walks through namespace isolation, inter-module boundaries, data ownership, and testing.
 And — because nobody else seems to write this part down — it tells you when you should *not* do any of this.

-At [Tembo](https://www.tembomoney.com/), I lead the work to decompose a large Rails monolith into modular engines, and I've written a whole book about it.
+I lead the decomposition of a large production Rails monolith into modular engines, and I've written a whole book about it.
 Where a topic deserves a chapter rather than a section, I'll link to the relevant free chapter so you can go deeper.

 ## What is a modular monolith in Rails?